orionrobots/orionrobots.github.io/_posts/2005-12-03-tokyo-international-robot-exhibition-2005.md

 ---
 title: Tokyo International Robot Exhibition 2005
-tags: [robot, robots, events, exosuit, hitachi, japan, robotics]
+tags: [robot news, events, exosuit, hitachi, japan, robotics]
 layout: post
 ---
 ## Background

 At the time of writing, IREX is the Earths largest robot show.
 It has been held alternate years since 1973, and is organised by JARA(The Japan Robot Association).

 ## Tokyo International Robot Exhibition 2005